 It is important to note that an ACL reconstruction is very successful in most patients.
 A revision ACL reconstruction is also very successful but less so than the original surgery.
 This is due to the revision procedure and re-tear of the ligament.

 After a knee revision surgery for a torn ACL, patients will be encouraged to use crutches for two weeks and a functional knee brace for a set time determined by Dr. Provencher.
 Patients will also be encouraged to participate in a detailed physical therapy program to help reduce the risk of another failed repair.
 It is strongly suggested that patients work with the in-house physical therapists at Howard Head Sports Medicine to optimize their rehabilitation.
 Many patients can expect a full return to activities in 9-12 months if rehabilitation protocols are followed.

-For additional information on revision ACL reconstruction, or to learn more about knee revision surgery, please contact the Vail, Aspen and Denver, Colorado orthopedic surgery office of Dr. Matthew Provencher.
+For additional information on revision ACL reconstruction, or to learn more about knee revision surgery, please contact the Vail, Aspen and Denver, Colorado orthopedic office of knee surgeon Dr. Matthew Provencher.